-When bathing, do not use bubble bath or bath oils as they may stop the stoma pouch sticking securely afterwards and can irritate your stoma.
-If using a power shower, be aware of the water jets as these can be very powerful and can cause problems if directed on to your stoma, especially at close range.
+When bathing, do not use bubble bath or bath oils as they may stop the stoma pouch from sticking securely afterwards and can irritate your stoma.
+If using a power shower, be aware of the water jets as these can be very powerful and can cause problems if directed onto your stoma, especially at close range.

 As someone living with a stoma, you are entitled to use disabled toilet facilities.
 They have more space and surfaces on which to lay out your products, which you may find useful.

 Some disabled toilets require a RADAR key, which you can obtain either through the RADAR website, your nurse or Fittleworth.